Strong storms expected Thursday

 - Minor street or low-lying flooding

-As of Wednesday, the Storm Prediction Center has placed most of the Brazos Valley in a 3 out of 5 risk for severe weather, particularly late morning through early afternoon.
+As of Wednesday afternoon, the Storm Prediction Center has placed the southeastern portions of the Brazos Valley in a 3 out of 5 risk for severe weather, particularly late morning through early afternoon.
+The northwestern corner of the area has been trimmed out of that category but still holds in a 2 out of 5 risk.
 While widespread rain is expected, the atmosphere may support a couple of supercell thunderstorms, which will be capable of producing some strong winds or even a couple tornadoes.

 TIMING